A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: APPLICATIONS

 ~\\ \textbf{Experiment:} In our experiments, we have 60 items to distribute.
 Each utility function is a black-box function whose incremental gains for all $60$ items are randomly generated from $\text{Unif}(0,100)$.
 In Fig.~\ref{welfare_bound}, each point on the graph has its $x$-coordinate as the number of agents, and the $y$-coordinate as the average of the performance bounds of the greedy scheme after 1000 trials.
 A $95\%$ confidence interval for the average after 1000 trials is too small to be visible, and thus not included in the graph.

 We observe that as the number of agents increases, the performance bound of the greedy scheme also increases and trends towards optimal.
 We should note that the high performance bounds in our chosen examples are not anomalous, and instances where the performance bounds are less than $(1-e^{-1}) \approx 0.63$ are difficult to find.
 We also observe that the greedy scheme performs better in the string case than the set case.
 We believe this improved performance stems from the increased randomization of the values that are available to assign for each agent.
 This gives the greedy scheme more opportunity to choose larger values that are closer to the increments along the optimal string.
+Therefore, in situations where one is dealing with black-box utility functions with randomly generated values, we could employ a greedy strategy since it is likely to be close to optimal under the conditions we described above.